wgroeneveld/brainbaking/content/post/2020/09/486-upgrade-sound-blaster.md

 See [all CT2290 jumper configurations](https://stason.org/TULARC/pc/sound-cards-multimedia/CREATIVE-LABS-INC-Sound-card-SOUNDBLASTER-16-PRO-C.html).

 Note that some static noise will inevitably make it to your boxes if you do decide to connect the motherboard pins to the Sound Blaster.
 That's part of the charm!

+**Addendum**, 6th of November 2020: The VOGONS [Grand OPL3 Comparison](https://sites.google.com/site/soundcardcomparison/) website ([original forum post](https://www.vogons.org/viewtopic.php?f=62&t=32933)) has this to say about the SB16 CT2290:

+> It has one of the best FM sound i have heard so far.
+Very clean output, wide and clear spectrum range.
+The FM out of this card will please your ears.

+You can download the [sample pack](https://dl.dropbox.com/u/43851675/CT2290/CT2290.zip) and compare it with other CT SB cards on the site.

 [^perf]: It turns out that I forgot that the _TURBO_ pins were jumpered on themotherboard, but the button was not pressed.
 Without _TURBO_, the performance is comparable to a 386.
 Ouch, what a stupid mistake to make!
 Thanks [VOGONS community](https://www.vogons.org/viewtopic.php?f=46&t=76632) for the hints.